You want to clear the clutter all over your house. You might be thinking of a clean and organized home for a long time.

 Purge the old toys that your children have outgrown or no longer play with.
 Donate those toys to charity so that other children would enjoy them.

-16. Declutter medicine cabinet
+16. Declutter the medicine cabinet

 Discard any expired and unwanted medications.
 This includes prescription drugs and over-the-counter medications.

-Don’t forget those outdated eye drops, ear drops, creams and ointments.
+Don’t forget those outdated eye drops, ear drops, creams, and ointments.
 They can be harmful to your health.

 Taking small steps to declutter your home each day is always less overwhelming.
 Declutter a little at a time each day to make progress.
-Start decluttering with the above 5-minute tasks will give you a quick win and help motivate you to keep decluttering the entire home.
+Starting decluttering with the above 5-minute tasks will give you a quick win and help motivate you to keep decluttering the entire home.
 Just begin and celebrate every little success.

-Decluttering Habits and Minimalist Tips for Decluttering:
+Decluttering Habits and Minimalist Living Tips: